 where

-= wet-bulb temperature of the air entering the cooling coil, °C
+= x values = wet-bulb temperature of the air entering the cooling coil, °C

-= dry-bulb temperature of the air entering an air-cooled condenser or wet-bulb
+= y values = dry-bulb temperature of the air entering an air-cooled condenser or wet-bulb

 temperature of the air entering an evaporative-cooled condenser, °C

-The total cooling capacity modifier curve (function of flow fraction) is a quadratic (or cubic) curve with the independent variable being the ratio of the actual air flow rate across the cooling coil to the rated air flow rate (i.e., fraction of full load flow).
+The total cooling capacity modifier curve (function of flow fraction) is a curve with one the independent variable being the ratio of the actual air flow rate across the cooling coil to the rated air flow rate (i.e., fraction of full load flow).
 The output of this curve is multiplied by the rated total cooling capacity and the total cooling capacity modifier curve (function of temperature) to give the total cooling capacity at the specific temperature and air flow conditions at which the DX unit is operating.

-or
+This curve is typically a quadratic or cubic but any curve or table with one independent variable can be used.

 where

+= x value

 Note: The actual volumetric air flow rate through the cooling coil for any simulation time step where the DX unit is operating must be between 0.00002684 m3/s and .00006713 m3/s per watt of rated total cooling capacity (200 - 500 cfm/ton).
 The simulation will issue a warning message if this air flow range is exceeded.

-The energy input ratio (EIR) modifier curve (function of temperature) is a biquadratic curve with two independent variables: wet-bulb temperature of the air entering the cooling coil, and dry-bulb temperature of the air entering the air-cooled condenser coil (wet-bulb temperature if modeling an evaporative-cooled condenser).
+The energy input ratio (EIR) modifier curve (function of temperature) is a curve with two independent variables: wet-bulb temperature of the air entering the cooling coil, and dry-bulb temperature of the air entering the air-cooled condenser coil (wet-bulb temperature if modeling an evaporative-cooled condenser).
 The output of this curve is multiplied by the rated EIR (inverse of the rated COP) to give the EIR at the specific entering air temperatures at which the DX coil unit is operating (i.e., at temperatures different from the rating point temperatures).
+This curve is typically a biquadratic but any curve or table with two independent variables can be used.

 Note: The data used to develop the energy input ratio (EIR) modifier curve (function of temperature) should represent performance when the cooling coil is ‘wet’ (i.e., coil providing sensible cooling and at least some dehumidification).
 Performance data when the cooling coil is ‘dry’ (i.e., not providing any dehumidification) should not be included when developing this modifier curve.
 This model automatically detects and adjusts for ‘dry coil’ conditions (see section “Dry Coil Conditions” below).